lupuleasa-core/Runeplus/README.md

 ### [Picture in Picture](https://runelite.net/plugin-hub/show/picture-in-picture) (disabled by default) ![picture-in-picture_WHf8fHOfsO6sKbHESiXZz34QWZ67OPxr8T6V0pmtmUQ](https://github.com/user-attachments/assets/de643c6c-566c-457c-bb49-297c26e2d1b5)

-- Enable this if you want to do something else while you scape
+- Enable this if you want to see a mini-window while you do something else (CANNOT click on window, only visual)
 - How To Enable: Enable in plugin wrench menu
 - How to Use: Use Shift+Drag to move around, can also resize it